StanfordVL/iGibson/docs/dataset.md

 ![placeholder.jpg](images/ig_scene.png)

 #### Download Instruction
 To download the dataset, you need to first configure where the dataset is to be stored.
-You can change it in `your_installation_path/gibson2/global_config.yaml` (default and recommended: `ig_dataset: your_installation_path/gibson2/ig_dataset`). iGibson scenes can be downloaded with one single line:
+You can change it in `your_installation_path/gibson2/global_config.yaml` (default and recommended: `ig_dataset: your_installation_path/gibson2/assets/ig_dataset`). iGibson scenes can be downloaded with one single line:

 ```bash
 python -m gibson2.utils.assets_utils --download_ig_dataset
 ```

 #### Dataset Format
-The new dataset format can be found [here](https://docs.google.com/document/d/14YUww8ztyTj0xjdX8WNOJpqNW-yKq-n9moqc43rfyMg)
+The new dataset format can be found [here](https://github.com/StanfordVL/iGibson/tree/master/gibson2/utils/data_utils).

-#### Cubikasa / 3D Front Dataset
+#### Cubicasa / 3D Front Dataset
-`TODO: @will fill in`
+We provide support for Cubicasa and 3D Front Dataset, to import them into iGibson, follow the guide [here](https://github.com/StanfordVL/iGibson/tree/master/gibson2/utils/data_utils/ext_scene).

 Download Gibson Data
 ------------------------